 You're now ready to start stitching!
 Remember to backstitch at the beginning and end of your stitching - and also remember not to sew over any pins!

 You're now going to sew your straps on - the last step!

 Turn your bag right-sides-out (so that the nice side of your fabric is on the outside and the seam allowances are on the inside).
 Push out the two corners.
 You can use something pointy (like a chopstick, a blunt-end knitting needle, etc.) to really push the points outs and make them look sharp.
 Be careful, though: you don't want to accidentally poke a hole in your bag!

 Make sure that the bottom of your bag is folded along the stitching line and then iron the bottom of your bag.

 Cut your webbing so that you've got two straps that measure 0.75 yards (69 cm) each.

-If you'd like to, re-thread your machine so that you're using a thread that matches your webbing.
-An even better option would be to just change your needle thread: this would mean that the stitches on your webbing will match your webbing, and the stitches on the inside of your bag will match your fabric.
+If you'd like to, re-thread the needle thread on your machine with a thread that matches your webbing.
+Don't change the bobbin thread.
+This will result in stitches on your webbing that will match your webbing, and stitches on the inside of your bag that will match your fabric.
 Neat, huh?! :-) You can see the end result of this in the second tote bag I made: